ashley-ley/citi-bike-analysis/README.md

 The primary objective of this analysis is to identify discernible trends in Citibike rentals, with the ultimate goal of optimizing operations in areas of high demand.

 ## Data Wrangling
-With the expert guidance of Data Analyst Shannon Lloyd, we successfully wrangled our data into a consolidated CSV file.
-This process involved partitioned all stations into their respective tables, significantly enhancing the depth of our analysis.
+With the expert guidance of Data Analyst Shannon Lloyd, the data was successfully consolidated into a single CSV file.
+This process involved partitioning all stations into their respective tables, significantly enhancing the depth of our analysis.
 This data wrangling process is documented in a Jupyter notebook called citibike_cleansing.ipynb.

 ## Tableau Workbook
 My comprehensive analysis and visualizations are accessible via the follow [Tableau workbook](https://public.tableau.com/app/profile/ashley.ley/viz/CitiBike2023Analysis/Story1?publish=yes).